KrishKrosh/homebrew-gandalf/README.md

   - This is the button labeled "BOOT" or "FLASH" on most ESP32 development boards
   - The button is connected to GPIO0
   - Includes software debouncing to prevent accidental double-triggering
+  - Works even when WiFi is disconnected or connecting

+## Resilient Design

+The controller is designed to be resilient to network issues:

+- **Non-blocking WiFi**: WiFi connection happens in the background
+- **Always functional**: Physical button control works even when WiFi is down
+- **Auto-reconnection**: Automatically tries to reconnect if WiFi connection is lost
+- **Timeout handling**: Won't get stuck in connection attempts
+- **Status indicators**: Serial logs provide connection status information

 ## Environment Configuration